The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The Behavioral Risk Factor Surveillance System (BRFSS) dataset includes self-reported heights and weights for more than 400,000 respondents.
 Instructions for downloading the data are in the notebook for this chapter.

 Make a scatter plot that shows the relationship between height and weight.
-You might have to jitter the data to blur the visible rows and columns due to rounding off.
+You might have to jitter the data to blur the visible rows and columns due to rounding.
 And with such a large sample size, you will have to adjust the marker size and transparency to avoid overplotting.
 Also, because there are outliers in both measurement, you might want to use xlim and ylim to zoom in on a region that covers most of the respondents.

 Here’s how we can load the data.